 3. Seller’s obligation to complete KID

-Insurance Europe opposes the intermediaries’ obligation to complete the KID with tax and cost information (amendment 15, 21, 33, and 38-39).
-Firstly, the KID aims at comparing products in a standardised way, not sales information, which would be hampered if intermediaries can add information.
+Insurance Europe opposes the intermediaries’ obligation to complete the KID with eg, tax and cost information (amendment 15, 21, 33, and 38-39).
+Firstly, the KID provides standardised product information, not sales information.
 Secondly, product information should be separated from personalised advice.
-Insurance sales rules are indeed regulated by IMD 2.
-Thirdly, the KID already provides cost information so no further product cost disclosures are required.
-If necessary, and similar to UCITS, the KID could include a statement warning the consumer that fiscal legislation may have an impact on the product’s returns.
-Finally, it is unclear how liability is dealt with if both the manufacturer and distributor are responsible for drawing up the KID leading to legal uncertainty.
+Insurance sales rules, including fee/commission transparency, are indeed regulated by IMD 2.
+Thirdly, the KID already provides cost information so no further disclosures are required.
+If necessary, and similar to UCITS, the product manufacturer could include a statement warning the consumer that fiscal legislation may have an impact on the product’s returns.

+Moreover, given the production of the KID is linked to strict liability, both the manufacturer and the distributor are liable.
+This raises questions of causality and proof which will significantly delay investor’s compensation.